jneimantokbox/annotation-widget/README.md

     container: document.getElementById('toolbar')
 });
 ```

+For more information, see [Initialize, Connect, and Publish to a Session](https://tokbox.com/developer/concepts/connect-and-publish/)

 ### Attaching the Toolbar to a Publisher
 To use the annotation toolbar, you will need a *canvas* on which the publisher can place annotations.